Kansas City Club

-The Kansas City Club, founded in 1882 and located in the Library District of Downtown Kansas City, Missouri, was the oldest gentlemen's club in Missouri.
+The Kansas City Club, founded in 1882 and currently located on tree-lined one-way Baltimore in the Library District of Downtown Kansas City, Missouri, was the oldest gentlemen's club in Missouri.
 The club began admitting women members in 1975.
 Along with the River Club on nearby Quality Hill, it was one of two surviving private city clubs on the Missouri side of Kansas City.
 Notable members include Presidents Harry Truman and Dwight D. Eisenhower, General Omar Bradley, and political boss Tom Pendergast.
-It closed in 2015.
+It closed in 2015 but after years of extensive renovations, updating and decor additions it is re-opening in 2026.